 1Password vs Bitwarden (2026): Which Password Manager Should You Trust?

-Quick verdict: Bitwarden wins for most people.
-It's free, open source, and just as secure as 1Password for everyday use.
-Choose 1Password if you want the best possible UX, Watchtower monitoring, and Travel Mode — and don't mind paying $36/year for the polish.
-Bitwarden wins 7-5 because a free, open-source password manager that's this good is hard to argue against.
+Choose Bitwardenif you want a free, open-source password manager that's just as secure as 1Password for everyday use.
+Choose 1Passwordif you want the best possible UX, Watchtower monitoring, and Travel Mode — and don't mind paying $36/year for the polish.
+Bitwarden wins 7-5 because a free, open-source password manager this good is hard to argue against.

 Our Verdict